Free-Pre/Free-Pre-Android/README.md

 ## 📌 Project Introduction
 ### ✏️Explain
-#### Free&Pre is a service that helps visually impaired people manage their menstrual schedules and purchase menstrual products directly without the help of others.
+#### Free&Pre is a service that helps visually impaired women manage their menstrual schedules and purchase menstrual products directly without others help.
-#### We have designed this service to ensure the menstrual rights of visually impaired women and to feel free, not afraid, of the upcoming menstruation every month.
+#### We designed this service to ensure the menstrual rights of visually impaired women and to feel free, not afraid, of the upcoming menstruation every month.

 <br>